encodis/mokuwiki/README.md

 # Caveats

 1. This is my first Python project (yay!), so it's been cobbled together from Stack Overflow answers.
 As a result it's probably not the best Python code out there but it does at least work... more or less.
-2. Error checking/handling is minimal/woefully inadequate.
+2. Error checking/handling is minimal/probably woefully inadequate.
 3. There are some things you can't do (brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what's going on.
-4.  `moku-wiki` only converts the page link and tag list markup---anything else will have to be done by say, a `pandoc` template or similar mechanism.
+4.  `moku-wiki` only converts the page link, tag list and file include markup---anything else will have to be done by say, a `pandoc` template or similar mechanism.
 5. You cannot have two pages with the same title (which kind of makes sense, for a wiki).

 # To Do